What is an SHBG blood test?

 It's also normal for SHBG levels to decrease with older age as the production of sex hormones also decreases.

-If your SHBG levels are too high, it likely means that less of your total testosterone is free testosterone that's available for your tissues to use.
+If your SHBG levels are too high, it likely means that less of your total testosterone is available for your tissues to use.
 So, your tissues may not be getting enough testosterone.

 High levels of SHBG may be related to:

-- In males, reduced production of sex hormones
+- Decreased production of sex hormones in males.

 Your provider may order other tests to check if your hormones are in balance with each other.
 If you have questions about your results, talk with your provider.